bbinto/working-with-bb/Barbara's Operating System.md

 **Kick-off**
 * Project Alignment Document (PAD), template [here](https://docs.google.com/document/d/1qfP3-mXilJ_TmUf3B654DdrNfgnZh2P1/edit?usp=sharing&ouid=106870703922353692262&rtpof=true&sd=true), can be used for product reviews, concise to avoid going down too deep.
 Use the PAD to form a proper PRD and/or kick-off deck.

+(The PAD is something I started in one of my previous roles after it was hard to get upper management to focus first on the main problem solution and not go into too much details, e.g. on the how/design decisions etc.)

 **Development**
 * Use Jira (or Linear) to track ALL work, use templates on how to write user stories, decide who owns breaking down the tickets, sizing them etc. The roles [document](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=2005876786) will help.